 - Athletics and Sports Events

 Washington University supports the free and open expression of ideas and opinions by our faculty, students and other members of the university community.
 We encourage members of the media to reach out to University Marketing & Communications for assistance in identifying experts and story sources.
 We also encourage members of our community to agree to interviews and to participate as expert resources in news stories.
 Faculty, staff and students have the right to speak with news media without the permission of university officials.

 However, as a private institution, Washington University has the right to restrict access to our campuses and/or place limitations on that access.

-Due to HIPPA, all video Interviews and photography on the Medical Campus must be approved and accompanied by a member of the Office of Medical Public Affairs staff.
+Due to HIPPA, all video Interviews and photography on the Medical Campus must be approved and accompanied by a member of the WashU Medical Marketing & Communications.
 Additional information is available below.

 When planning a visit to any campus, the University Marketing & Communications is available at all times to assist the news media with making arrangements for interviews and locations, providing access to buildings and parking, locating relevant information and researching helpful data.

 The following policies apply to all campus visits:

 News Media Access Policies

 1. News media are required to seek permission through the University Marketing & Communications for access to film or photograph on our campuses, both on the grounds and in the buildings.
 Such permission generally will be granted, as long as those in charge of areas, such as classrooms, laboratories, offices, study spaces, dining areas, etc., agree and if the reporting activities do not disrupt university activities; do not interfere with the privacy of students, patients, faculty and staff; and do not pose any risk to the safety of members of the university community, visitors or facilities.

 2. Access to the South 40 residential area and all residence halls is prohibited without permission of the University Marketing & Communications and the Office of Residential Life.